adambard/learnxinyminutes-docs/julia.html.markdown

 # Abtract Types
 abstract Cat # just a name and point in the type hierarchy

-# types defined with the type keyword are concrete types; they can be instantiated
+# * types defined with the type keyword are concrete types; they can be
+#   instantiated
+#
-# types defined with the abstract keyword are abstract types; they can have subtypes
+# * types defined with the abstract keyword are abstract types; they can
+#   have subtypes.
+#
-# each type has one supertype; a supertype can have zero or more subtypes.
+# * each type has one supertype; a supertype can have zero or more subtypes.

 type Lion <: Cat # Lion is a subtype of Cat mane_color